gautamkrishnar/Be-Like-Bill/README.md

 ![Be like bill](http://i.imgur.com/1cXQOFT.jpg)

-Just go to: http://belikebill.azurewebsites.net/ and create random meme with your n.
+Just go to: http://belikebill.azurewebsites.net/ and create random meme with your name.
 If you want to use your own text, use the API.

 #### Features
 * Create be like bill memes with your name